AMC Matador: Oleg Cassini

 A special Oleg Cassini edition of the Matador coupe was available for the 1974 and 1975 model years.
-It positioned in the mid-sized personal luxury car market segment that was highly popular during the mid-1970s.
+It was positioned in the mid-sized personal luxury car market segment that was highly popular during the mid-1970s.
 The Cassini Matador was the latest in a series of designer cars marketed by AMC from a program launched in 1971 when AMC signed contracts with selected top names in the fashion world.
-The Cassini model followed the Gucci Hornet and Pierre Cardin Javelin special designs, as well as the Levi's package of the Gremlin and Hornet.
-American Motors had the famous American fashion designer develop an elegant luxury-oriented and haute couture design for the all-new Matador coupe.
+The Cassini model followed the Gucci Hornet and Pierre Cardin Javelin unique designs, as well as the Levi's package of the Gremlin and Hornet.
+American Motors had the famous American fashion designer develop an elegant, luxury-oriented haute couture design for the all-new Matador coupe.

-Cassini was renowned in Hollywood and high-society for making elegant ready-to-wear dresses, including those worn by Jacqueline Kennedy.
+Cassini was renowned in Hollywood and high society for making elegant ready-to-wear dresses, including those worn by Jacqueline Kennedy.
 According to Dick Teague, the automaker's vice president of styling, AMC wanted to target mid-size car buyers aged 25 to 35 and marketing studies showed that Cassini was a "fashion authority whose name was familiar in America" as his name was at the top of consumer recognition lists.
-Cassini himself helped promote the car in AMC's advertising.
+Cassini helped promote the car in AMC's advertising.

-This was also the first time in AMC's designer models where the fashion expert influenced both the interior and exterior details with the objective "for the entire car to emphasize a carefully wrought harmony of colors, trim and fabrics."
+This was also the first time in AMC's designer models where the fashion expert influenced both the interior and exterior details with the objective "for the entire car to emphasize a carefully wrought harmony of colors, trim, and fabrics".
 With Cassini's styling, the new "smooth and slippery" two-door featured "marks of haute couture" with the "upholstery, panels and headliner done in jet black, with copper trim pieces, and with carpets and vinyl roof also offered in a copper accent color.
-The exterior trim included striping, bodyside rub strips, custom wheel covers, and special "Oleg Cassini" crest badging."
+The exterior trim included striping, bodyside rub strips, custom wheel covers, and special "Oleg Cassini" crest badging".
 The Cassini coupes were limited to black, white, or copper metallic exterior paints, and all came with the vinyl-covered roof.
 They also featured copper-colored trim in the grille, headlamp bezels, within the standard turbine-type full wheel covers, and also within the rear license plate recess.